 International schools can be more difficult to secure placement in because requirements and experience are a great deal higher.
 But, the benefits and salaries will match, so teachers with considerable experience shouldn’t be discouraged from going after these placements.
 Teaching in a formal institution typically requires a bachelor’s degree and TEFL/TESOL certification.
 Some programs include training and certification.

 Teachers can set up multiple teaching gigs spread out at a variety of English language centers, or commit to a full time contract at a private school.
 If the former is your route, you might also want to consider private tutoring as a way to earn and save while teaching in Vietnam.
 Rates for private tutoring range from $10-$30 USD an hour based on teaching experience.
 Individuals who teach in Vietnam can expect to work anywhere from 25 to 40 hours a week.
 In some cases, only half of that time is spent in front of students teaching lessons, and the other half of work hours are spent planning and preparing for lessons.

-Salaries & Cost of Living in Vietnam
+ESL Teacher Salaries in Vietnam & Cost of Living

 If you’re looking for extra perks, Vietnamese schools don’t offer much.
 Most teaching jobs in Vietnam are not likely to cover your accommodation, flight, or insurance.
 However, many employers will help you secure a visa or work permit, they just won’t take care of the fees attached.